I have created a new and improved version of K Money Mastery which is called, Mastering Book Publishing!

 3 Tips On How To Get Started Writing A Book

-The biggest obstacles that aspiring authors face is getting started with writing a book.
-The most common obstacles that I've observed are procrastination and writers block.
+The biggest obstacle that aspiring authors face is getting started with writing a book.
+The most common obstacles that I've observed are procrastination and writer's block.

 As mentioned in the video, I have a few simple strategies to help overcome both of these obstacles: